 Why Are Some Amplify Branches Still Closed?

-Given the recent surge in COVID-19 hospitalizations, and Austin Public Health’s decision to downgrade Austin-Travis County to Stage 4 of its risk-based guidelines, we have decided not to proceed with re-opening additional branch locations at this time.
+Given Austin Public Health’s ongoing efforts to slow the spread of COVID-19, we continue to operate under limited hours and services at our credit union branches.
 In reviewing the information provided by local health officials, we believe these precautions are necessary to prevent further spread of illness and deliver a seamless banking experience in the safest manner possible.

-This means that all in-person services at our Cedar Park, La Frontera, Parmer, and University Commons branch locations are currently unavailable.
-We will, however, continue to offer our members a combination of online services and in-person services at our Esperanza and Pond Springs branches.
+This means that all in-person services at our Cedar Park, Parmer, and University Commons branch locations are currently unavailable.
+We will continue to offer our members a combination of online services and in-person services at our Esperanza Crossing, La Frontera, and Pond Springs branches.
+This includes:

 - Online banking (including mobile check deposits);